vitessio/website/content/en/docs/reference/vindexes.md

 As for a `lookup`, you can change it to a `consistent_lookup` only if the from columns can uniquely identify the owner row.
 Without this, many potentially valid inserts would fail.Functional Vindexes can be also be shared.
 However, there is no concept of ownership because the column to keyspace ID mapping is pre-established.

+### Lookup Vindex guidance

+The guidance for implementing lookup vindexes has been to create a two-column table.
+The first column (from column) should match the type of the column of the main table that needs the vindex.
+The second column (to column) should be a `BINARY` or a `VARBINARY` large enough to accommodate the keyspace id.

+This guidance remains the same for unique lookup vindexes.

+For non-unique lookup vindexes, it's recommended that the lookup table consist of multiple columns: The first column continues to be the input for computing the keyspace ids.
+Beyond this, additional columns are needed to uniquely identify the owner row.
+This should typically be the primary key of the owner table.
+But it can be any other column that can be combined with the 'from column' to uniquely identify the owner row.
+The last column remains the keyspace id like before.

+For example, if a user table had `(user_id, email)`, where `user_id` was the primary key and `email` needed a non-unique lookup vindex, the lookup table would have the following columns `(email, user_id, keyspace_id)`.

 ### Orthogonality

 The previously described properties are mostly orthogonal.
 Combining them gives rise to the following valid categories:

  * **Functional Unique**: This is the most popular category because it is the one best suited to be a Primary Vindex.
  * **Functional NonUnique**: There are currently no use cases that need this category.
  * **Lookup Unique Owned**: This gets used for optimizing high QPS queries that do not use the Primary Vindex columns in their WHERE clause.
 There is a price to pay: You incur an extra write to the lookup table for insert and delete operations, and an extra lookup for read operations.
 However, it is worth it if you do not want these high QPS queries to be sent to all shards.
 * **Lookup Unique Unowned**: This category is used as an optimization as described in the Shared Vindexes section.
 * **Lookup NonUnique Owned**: This gets used for high QPS queries on columns that are non-unique.
 * **Lookup NonUnique Unowned**: You would rarely have to use this category because it is unlikely that you will be using a column as foreign key that is not unique within a shard.
 But it is theoretically possible.